 Despite your best efforts, you may still find yourself involved in a damaging car accident because of someone else’s negligent actions.
 When this occurs and your faced with escalating medical bills and lost wages, pursuing compensation is the logical next step.

-Martinez, Hart, Thompson & Sanchez, P.C.can help you determine your legal options after an injury.
+Martinez, Hart, Sanchez & Romero, P.C. can help you determine your legal options after an injury.
 We have experience with a many vehicular accidents, including those involving distracted driving.
 We’re also adept at determining the right amount of compensation, so you can rest assured your needs are covered.
 Please call 505-343-1776 to schedule a consultation or contact us for more information.